aecsocket/aeronet/crates/aeronet_proto/README.md

 ## Session

 The entry point to the API is the [`Session`], which manages incoming and outgoing messages without performing any I/O itself.
-One can be created using [`Session::new`] and providing a configuration which determines parameters such as maximum packet length, lanes for sending/receiving, and how many bytes can be sent out per second.
+One can be created using [`Session::client`] or [`Session::server`] and providing a configuration which determines parameters such as maximum packet length, lanes for sending/receiving, and how many bytes can be sent out per second.

 The API exposes these main functions:
 - [`Session::send`] to buffer up a message for sending later